PlanterApp/planter_blog/content/posts/insectary-plants/index.md

 ![Flowering cilantro with a bee and a hoverfly on the white flowers](https://ucarecdn.com/72479e25-2174-43be-9d05-af6aa01bddd1/Cilantro-flowers-Planter.jpg)

 Cilantro goes to flower readily especially when warm, dry weather arrives in late spring to summer.
 While this can be disappointing if you're growing cilantro for it's leaves, it's a boon for attracting a variety of beneficial insects such as syrphid flies, tachinid flies, parasitic wasps lacewings, lady beetles, and minute pirate bugs.
-Plus you can let cilantro form seeds then harvest them either to make coriander or to re-plant!
+Plus you can let cilantro form seeds then harvest them either to make coriander spice or to re-plant!

 ### Dill